 A laque burgauté and coral box by Cartier, circa 1925 is a rare and exciting example of an art deco piece.
 Owned by the Romanian Princess Marthe Bibesco and inherited by the present owner, the box has never been seen in public before and is estimated to sell for £6,000 – 8,000.
 Each side is set with a black lacquer panel with an inlaid design of shaped iridescent mother-of-pearl and engraved silver sections.
 It is very rare to see such high quality and intricate mother of pearl inlay, using a technique that originated as early as the 14th century Ming Dynasty.

 Jean Ghika comments, "Bonhams is delighted to offer such rare and unusual pieces of craftsmanship and design that have already received much interest from collectors.
-The jewelry offered by Bonhams exemplifies the very reason why jewelry houses such as Van Cleef and Arpels and Cartier were renowned as pioneers in their field".
+The jewellery offered by Bonhams exemplifies the very reason why jewellery houses such as Van Cleef and Arpels and Cartier were renowned as pioneers in their field".

 NOTES FOR EDITORS